dncrht/kwik-ruby/README.md

 # Kwik
-Kwik is a wiki engine written in Ruby, MediaWiki compatible, but without the bloated features.
+Kwik is a wiki engine written in Ruby, Markdown & MediaWiki compatible, but without the bloated features.

 It's intended to be used as a personal or small organization wiki,